ccollicutt/ccollicutt.github.io/_posts/2022-1-11-tap-knative.md

 gke-gke-tap-1-default-pool-bb825ba8-6v55   Ready    <none>   4d2h   v1.22.3-gke.700
 ```

-It has a bunch of nodes and is running the full TAP "profile".
+It has a bunch of nodes and is running the "full" TAP profile.

 ## What is the Tanzu Application Platform?